martynaskup/martynaskup.github.io/README.md

 <hr />

 ## About
-My previous [portfolio website](https://snikerslala.github.io/previous-portfolio/) was built using HTML, CSS and JavaScript.
-As I became a React Developer, I created a new portfolio project using my current skills.
+I built my [first portfolio](https://snikerslala.github.io/previous-portfolio/) using HTML, CSS, and JavaScript in 2019 while I was developing my Front-end skills before starting my first job as a Front-end developer in December 2019.
+Since then, my skills have evolved, and I wanted to showcase them more effectively.
+The portfolio I had was no longer sufficient, and I couldn't display the code I created for the companies I worked for, as it was not open source, and the companies do not permit sharing their proprietary code.
+Therefore, I decided to create a new portfolio to demonstrate at least a part of my skills.

-This portfolio website was built using React 18 and Typescript, based on antd components.
-Some of the antd components were styled with styled-components to match the UI design and become responsive for small and large screens.
-Forms used in Budget app, which is a part of this portfolio project, were created with Formik and Formik-antd to be compatible with the antd components.
-Form fields were validated with a Yup schema.
-Moment.js was used in date related components.
-Redirections to pages was achieved using React-Router v6.
+For this portfolio website, I utilized React 18 and Typescript along with antd components.
+Some of the antd components were customized using styled-components to match the UI design and ensure responsiveness on both small and large screens.
+The forms used in the Budget app, which is part of this portfolio project, were developed with Formik and Formik-antd to seamlessly integrate with the antd components.
+Form fields were validated using a Yup schema, and Moment.js was employed for handling date-related components.
+The navigation between pages was implemented using React-Router v6.

-This portfolio website includes not only the showcase of my skils and projects.
-It contains also general information about me - who I am and why I am a React/Front-end developer.
+This portfolio website not only showcases some of my skills and projects but also provides general information about me, including who I am and why I am passionate about being a React/Front-end developer."

 ## How to view or run the project

-* To view the project, go to [https://snikerslala.github.io](https://snikerslala.github.io)
+* To view the project, visit [https://snikerslala.github.io](https://snikerslala.github.io)
-* To run the project locally in the development mode, clone the repository and run `npm start`. <br /> Then open [http://localhost:3000](http://localhost:300000) to view it in the browser.
+* To run the project locally in the development mode, clone the repository and run `npm start`. <br /> Then open [http://localhost:3000](http://localhost:300000) in your browser to view it.